mczhuge/NLSOM/README.md

     </p>
      <p>
         <ul>
-            <li><b> Process:</b>   In this GitHub project, 1) our first step is to utilize a recommendation process that provides users with relevant communities and agents aligned with their goals.
+            <li><b> Process:</b>   In this GitHub project, 1) our first step is to recommend relevant communities and agents aligned with the users' goals.
 These recommendations encompass tools, plugins, models, and role-players, which can then be loaded accordingly.
-2) Additionally, we employ a Mindstorm approach, setting ourselves apart from previous models like VisualChatGPT and HuggingGPT, which rely solely on a single model for a specific function.
-Within our framework, a community of agents shares a common function, such as "search," while each agent possesses unique strengths and capabilities.
+2) Additionally, we employ a Mindstorm approach, setting ourselves apart from previous models like VisualChatGPT and HuggingGPT, which solely rely on a single model for a specific function.
+Within our framework, a community of agents shares a common function, such as "search", while each agent possesses unique strengths and capabilities.
 For instance, agents like "Bing Search," "Wikipedia," "arXiv," and "WolframAlpha" collaborate to provide a more comprehensive understanding.
 3) Furthermore, we emphasize the importance of reward mechanisms.
 In our current implementation, we reward different models for their contributions to task completion, which serves as a valuable means of evaluating a model's usefulness for specific tasks.
             </li>
         </ul>
     </p>